ivan-gushchin-mipt/PCAlipids/limos/README.md

 We wrote all analyzing data in text files, so let us familiarize the structure of this files.

-**Covariance matrix** has equal dimensions and they always are divisible by 3 (because of degrees of freedom are divisible by 3 too), so we wrote it in file using the following algorithm:
-    1) Transformation the covariance matrix into one-dimensional array
-    2) Divide the array into blocks of length 3
-    3) Write each block inline
+**Covariance matrix** is a square matrix with the number of dimensions equal to the number of degrees of freedom in the system, and consequently divisible by 3.
+For output, the matrix is converted into one-dimensional array and written in blocks of 3 values per line.

-**Eigenvalues** data is a one-dimensional array of float numbers, so we write them line by line in file.
+**Eigenvalues** is a one-dimensional array of float numbers, each line contains a single eigenvalue.

-**Eigenvectors** data is a two-dimensional array of float numbers, so we write to the line only one component, one after the other.
+**Eigenvectors** is a two-dimensional array of float numbers, each line contains a single eigenvector.

-**Projections data**  is a one-dimensional array of float numbers, the number of projections equals to number of frames in concatenated trajectory.
-We write them one after one in file.
+**Projections data**  is a one-dimensional array of float numbers for each of the components.
+The components are written one after another, each line contains the projection value for a particular projection for a particular frame.

 ### Data processing for visualizing results